RenatoSerk/angular_chat/README.md

 # Installation

-Just clone the repo into a folder, run npm install, npm install -g angular/cli, start the node.js server with "node server.js" in one console, and start the angular frontend with "ng serve" in another console.
+Clone the repo into the desired directory.
+Run 'npm install' in console
+Run 'node server.js' in console
+Run 'ng build' in a second console

-Then navigate to localhost:4200 to find the webpage.
+If local, navigate to localhost:3000, and open multiple browsers to see the action!